Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 By injecting it, we get access to it so we just need to call its `addGroup` method.

-To close the others, we need another method on the `Accordion` class:
+For the close others, another method on the `Accordion` class:

 ```javascript accordion.ts
 export class Accordion {